IELTS 2023 (International English Language Testing System)

 The IELTS is managed by IELTS, IDP (formerly British Council), and Cambridge Assessment English in India.
 This exam is of two kinds depending on the purpose of the test.
 The IELTS Academic is the test for those planning to study abroad.
 If you want to migrate or shift to another country for work, the exam you have to take is the General Training version.
 Irrespective of whichever form of exam you appear for, the eligibility criteria remain the same.

-It is compulsory to give the IELTS exam if you want admission to the academic and training programs in Canada, New Zealand, the UK, and Australia.
+It is compulsory to take the IELTS exam if you want admission to the academic and training programs in Canada, New Zealand, the UK, and Australia.
 The score of this exam is accepted by more than 3000 US Universities and other such institutes around the world.
 Apart from the academics part, numerous MNCs and organizations require your IELTS score, especially if one of the branches of the country is located in an English-speaking country.

 IELTS is considered the only English Language Test that is secure enough to be officially approved for UK Visa applicants by UK Visas and Immigration.
 The immigration authorities of Australia, Canada, and New Zealand accept its score making it the best substitute for TOEFL.